 Corporate responsibility has increasingly become part of the business ethic, but it is undeniable that industry has a clear stake in downplaying risks and justifying current extraction methods.
-The corporate practice of exploiting uncertainty created by inconclusive experimental findings has been well-documented; see, for example, writings on the tobacco industry campaign to deny the lethal effects of cigarette smoking by Devra Davis (The Secret History of the War on Cancer, 2007).
+The corporate practice of exploiting uncertainty created by inconclusive experimental findings has been well-documented.
+(See for example, Merchants of Doubt by Oreskes and Conway, 2012).

 Furthermore, research can be used to obfuscate as well as to clarify a problem.
-In a recent case, a University of Texas study which purported to show that fracking had no effect on water quality, the lead researcher was found to have been paid several million dollars by gas industry sponsors (Wogan, 2012).
+A University of Texas study purported to show that fracking had no effect on water quality; the lead researcher was found to have been paid several million dollars by gas industry sponsors (Wogan, 2012).
 Similar allegations in the same year forced the University of Buffalo to close a seven-month-old shale gas research institute when it was shown to be tied to industry (Thompson, 2012).